-We teach spelling through games, handwriting and through low-stakes tests, to ensure children have a secure knowledge of key spellings.
-We also ensure the children are taught what the words mean and link this into our taught sessions.
+We teach spelling through our own school scheme, which builds on prior learning from Little Wandle and the year group word lists.
+It involves games and low-stakes tests, to ensure children have a secure knowledge of key spellings.
+We also ensure the children are taught what the words mean and link this to our spelling toolkit..

 Pupils who require additional support when they enter KS2 also receive daily phonics boosters as required.